 The following are some key points that can help you to understand the purpose of a backup proxy:

-- To protect your virtual machines, you have to deploy the Druva Phoenix backup proxy in your data center.
+- To protect your virtual machines, you have to deploy the Druva backup proxy in your data center.
 The backup proxy then registers your server and discovers all virtual machines in the data center.

 - Backup proxy is a client-side component and is installed either on VMware ESXi Hypervisor or ESXi Host managed through vCenter Server.